phenixita/git-merger/README.md

 # git-merger

-A .NET 9 command-line tool that ports the last commit from every branch of a source Git repository to a target repository, maintaining the same branch structure!
+A .NET 9 command-line tool that ports the last commit from every branch of a source Git repository to a target repository, maintaining the same branch structure.

 ## Table of Contents
 - [Prerequisites](#prerequisites)